CookieGD/CookieGD/README.md

 - 👋 Hi, I’m @CookieGD
 - 👀 I’m interested in Geometry Dash, Music and Minecraft
 - 🌱 I’m currently learning how to properly read Minecraft Crash logs and get the info I need
-- 💞️ I’m not looking to collaborate ^^"
+- 💞️ I’m not looking to collaborate on new projects, but appreciate any help for my current ones!
 - 📫 How to reach me: Discord: ツCookieGD#1245 | Twitter: @CookieGD_ |

 <!---